-|HOME||ABOUT AETA||MEMBER SERVICES||CERTIFICATION||CONVENTIONS||EDUCATIONAL MATERIALS||TRADE LEADS|
+|HOME||ABOUT AETA||MEMBER SERVICES||CERTIFICATION||CONVENTIONS||EDUCATIONAL MATERIALS||RESOURCES|

 Small Ruminant Embryo Transfer Training Video